as00r-dev/rock-paper-scissor-odin/README.md

 ## Description

 This was made as a supplementary project for The Odin Project.
+I understand that creating UI directly in JS file like this is not the best practice.
+I did it just to practice DOM manipulation and better grasp how React would benefit me.

 ## Usage